vamin/MESS.DB/README.md

 In addition, morphine, along with its SMILES, InChI, IUPAC name, synonyms, and basic properties (like MW, charge, etc.) will be imported to MESS.DB, an SQLite relational database.
 For the curious, the schema is in db/schema.sql.

 Methods (which, as far as MESS is concerned, are plugins that describe how to run a particular calculation) can be run against the database (or a subset on it).
-If I apply the balloon141 method, which genereates 3D structures from smiles strings, a new folder appears in the molecules folder:
+If I apply the balloon141 method, which generates 3D structures from smiles strings, a new folder appears in the molecules folder:

 molecules/B/QJ/CRHHNABKAKU-KBQPJGBKSA-N/
     balloon141_FROM_import_PATH_2/ <- contains logs and output from running balloon